scorelab/dengue-stop-old/README.md

 5. Wait for a few minutes and the app should start on your device (android phone or emulator)

+Note:
+If you get an error from _typed-buffer saying "Wrong Length! at ValidateArryBufferArgumants" then open up node_modules/core-js/modules/_typed-buffer.js and comment line 157.
+(For Temporary Development purposes only)

 # License